reshmabidikar/reshmabidikar.github.io/javascript/javascript-under-the-hood.md

   - "javascript"
 ---

 Javascript is a lightweight programming language.
 It has been around a long time.
-In this article, I will be giving giving a high level overview of Javascript, how it evolved and you can use it to build real world systems.
+In this article, I will be giving a high level overview of Javascript, how it evolved and you can use it to build real world systems.

 # History Of Javascript